facebook/litho/_docs/props.md

 permalink: /docs/props.html
 ---

-Components use an unidirectional data flow with immutable inputs.
+Components use a unidirectional data flow with immutable inputs.
 Following the name established by React, the inputs that a `Component` takes are known as *props*.

 ## Defining and using Props
 The props for a given `Component` are the union of all arguments annotated with `@Prop` in your spec methods.
 You can access the value of the props in all the methods that declare it as an `@Prop` parameter.